 - A referral source for a newsletter advertisement you placed

-- Social Media
+- Social media

-- Paid Social
+- Paid social

 Why personalize your site based on how someone landed there?

 Based on the way someone finds your website, they’re likely looking for different things.
+For example:

-- Some will search for a keyword and come across your search ad or even a high-ranking blog post.
+- Some search for a keyword and come across your search ad or even a high-ranking blog post.

-- Some will come across your store organically on social media, or through a paid ad on the same feed.
+- Some come across your store organically on social media, or through a paid ad on the same feed.

-- Some will find you after a podcast spot, a subway ad, or a referral code from a friend.
+- Some find you after a podcast spot, a subway ad, or a referral code from a friend.

 The list goes on.
 And the intent behind each of these discovery channels is different, too.
+Consider: